Get

 • Measuring tape

 This awesome enclosure by Cuckoo 4 Design includes a window platform and raised tunnel, leading to a larger enclosure set away from the house.
-Your indoor cat can have a lot of fun here!
+Your indoor cat can have a lot of fun time in here!

 You can easily adapt this catio plan to suit a range of different-sized outdoor spaces since the tutorial doesn’t specify dimensions for your shelter.